-This is what happens during a government shutdown
+This is what happens during a shutdown

 But if you had plans for a vacation to visit any national parks, zoos or museums, those will be closed.

-The shutdown would also affect the Bureau of Alcohol, Tobacco, Firearms and Explosives, meaning if you wanted a gun permit, you'll have to wait until the shutdown is over.
+The shutdown will also affect the Bureau of Alcohol, Tobacco, Firearms and Explosives, meaning if you wanted a gun permit, you'll have to wait until the shutdown is over.

 Essential services, such as Social Security, air traffic control and the Transportation Security Administration, will continue to be funded even if some employees of those agencies are not.

-Note: This story has been updated to reflect new information from the District of Columbia.